 This is what I send home with the students.
 They also have a recording sheet that is a little different.
 It has boxes at the end where an adult can let us know if they have mastered the books or if they need more support.
 I also include an introductory letter explaining how the program works.
 It tells the parent what day the students need to return their books and that they should read them 5 out of the 7 days of the week.
 Of course, I also include the two books they picked out.

-In the bottom of the cart, I have extra copies for the parents to use if they need them throughout the year.
+At the bottom of the cart, I have extra copies for the parents to use if they need them throughout the year.

 How it Works